fzi-forschungszentrum-informatik/Lanelet2/lanelet2_core/doc/LinestringTagging.md

 ## Traffic Signs
 Traffic signs all have `type=traffic_sign`.
 Additionally, they have a "subtype"-tag that contains the actual type of the traffic sign.
 The type is encoded as ISO 3166 region code + traffic sign number (e.g. de206 for a german stop sign).

+Traffic signs can be represented either by their outline (as polygon) or by a linestring where the first point is the left edge of the sign and the last point is the right edge of the sign.
+Optionally the height tag can be used to encode the size of the sign in z (not the height above ground, use the z-coordinate for that).
+The linestring marks the *lower edge* of the sign.

 ## Traffic Lights
 Traffic signs have `type=traffic_light`.
+Similar to traffic signs, they can be represented either by a polygon or a linestring.

 The `subtype` tag can be used to add further information on the traffic light:
 * red_yellow_green
 * red_yellow
 * red